Verxcy120/RealmShield-OpenSource/README.md

 - **Whitelist Management**: Easily manage whitelisted players.
 - **Chat Relay**: Relay messages between Discord and your MCPE realm.
 - **Anti-Spoofing**: Prevent players from spoofing their devices.
-- **Custom Activity Message**: Displays "This Realm Is Protected By Realm Shield" as the bot's activity.

 ## Prerequisites